askhari139/Teams/analysisNfigures/Figures/README.md

-Use the scripts here to generate figures.
+Copy the contents of this folder to the Figures folder in the mail folder structure.
+Run the figure generator scripts to generate figures.